vistadataproject/documents/README.md

 Note:

 * This is a data-centric approach to VISTA data, not a code-centric approach.
-* The prototype will be implemented exclusively using web technologies (above), not MUMPS.
+* The prototype will be implemented exclusively using web technologies (above).
-* No VISTA routines, packages, or modules will be touched or affected in any way (i.e.'non-invasive')
-* Any enhancements to VISTA data definitions, packages, or data will be leveraged by this approach
+* The scope is limited to a one-year research and discovery proof-of-concept.

 What this project is not:

 * Product Development
 * MUMPS development
-* VISTA package or infrastructure development or change
+* VISTA package development or enhancement
+* __No VISTA routines, packages, or modules will be changed or affected (i.e.'non-invasive')__

 More details are available on the project's website, [vistadataproject.info](http://vistadataproject.info/).